- Flyzus, Wood Elf Ranger (hunter), Outlander; sole survivor of his tribe after an orc invasion

 - Varis, Drow Rogue (scout), Far traveller; exiled scion of a noble family on the losing side of a feud

 I was more than happy to make a special session to my friend and his son who managed to be there again, despite the distance (300+ miles).

-They had two ways to get to the thugs’ den at the cliff side.
-The first was simply by the suspended bridge and would surely get the attention of the thugs.
+They had basically two ways to get to the thugs’ den on the cliff side.
+The first was simply crossing the suspended bridge and would surely get the attention of the thugs.
 The second was by climbing down on the west side of the canyon to get on the precarious ledge beside the wooden shack.
 They choose the latter and managed to accomplish the feat without being seen.
 The two Elves then waited for the right time and it came when the thugs got together to eat a meal, leaving the target tied upside down nearby.

 The PCs quickly seized their chance, approached the prisonner with discretion, untied him and made a diversion with a good ol’fashionned oil fire.
 They killed two thugs efficiently, the quickness of it meant that they had time to flee before more Bridgerunners could do anything about it.
 They escaped by exiting Malar’s Throat at the edge of the city.

 A little Arena fun was now in order to call it a night.